MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataverse.md

 6. In the navigation page, select the data you require, and then select **Transform Data**.

 ## Limitations and issues

+### When to use the Common Data Service (Legacy) connector

+Dataverse is the direct replacement for the Common Data Service connector.
+However, there may be times when it's necessary to choose the Common Data Service (Legacy) connector instead of the Dataverse connector:

+* If you are connecting to data using Power Apps, you'll still have to use the Common Data Service (Legacy) connector.
+* If you are accessing large datasets that are greater than 80 MB.
+* If you want paging of the query results and and want to build reports that use the image data type.

+In addition, there are certain Tabular Data Stream (TDS) data types that are supported in OData when using Common Data Service (Legacy) that aren't supported in Dataverse.
+The supported and unsupported data types are listed in [How Dataverse SQL differs from Transact-SQL (Preview)](/powerapps/developer/data-platform/how-dataverse-sql-differs-from-transact-sql?tabs=supported).

+All of these feature will be added to the Dataverse connector in the future, at which time the Common Data Service (Legacy) connector will be deprecated.

 ### Dataverse OData API performance and throttling limits